electriclantern/garden-2.1/README.md

 a game about inventing potions, trading with the townspeople and travelers, and exploring the old mystery behind Mt.
 Santerosia.

-inspired by adarkroom/Candybox and games like Stardew Valley, this is a javascript game about gardening, brewing potions, and exploring the world :D it's made on the three.js framework and my first venture into Webgl. (i'm no pro coder though. it's really messy.)
+inspired by adarkroom/Candybox and games like Stardew Valley, this is a javascript game about gardening, brewing potions, and exploring the world :D it's made on the three.js framework and my first venture into Webgl.

 my goal is to make something meditative and relaxing, and interesting to mess around with.